 Anne Phillips, MD, has been Senior Vice President, Clinical, Medical & Regulatory Affairs for Novo Nordisk Inc. since March 2013.
 She leads an integrated team across drug development, clinical operations, medical, regulatory, health economics and outcomes research, and safety.
 Dr. Phillips plays a key role in advancing Novo Nordisk's diabetes, obesity and biopharmaceuticals clinical development pipelines and is responsible for the efficient development and delivery of compounds in clinical trials, including product lifecycle and in-licensed compounds.

-Dr. Phillips is active in community service and has served on a multitude of boards.
-She has also been recognized for her efforts in the areas of education and health.
-Dr. Phillips received the Outstanding Teacher Award at Wellesley Central Hospital/St. Michael’s Hospital for undergraduate and postgraduate excellence in teaching.
+Dr. Phillips has served on a multitude of boards, including the Ontario Provincial Drug Formulary Committee, Casey House Hospice for AIDS and Wellesley Central Hospital.
+She is currently on the Board of Directors for AMAG Pharmaceuticals and Trevena, Inc. and has been recognized as one of the Most Influential Corporate Board Directors by WomenInc in 2019.
+She is also active in community service, having been recognized for her efforts in the areas of education and health.
+She received the Outstanding Teacher Award at Wellesley Central Hospital/St. Michael’s Hospital for undergraduate and postgraduate excellence in teaching.
 For her contribution in the areas of HIV and AIDS, she won a humanitarian award for sustained excellence from an African community and was awarded the Governor General Award for ‘Outstanding Young Canadian’.
+She was also inducted into the Ontario AIDS Network “Hall of Fame”.

 She is a Fellow of The Royal College of Physicians and Surgeons of Canada and received her MD from the University of Toronto, and holds an Honors Bachelor of Sciences in zoology from the University of Western Ontario.